abhishek-gaonkar/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera
-This is a complete code written by me to solve machine learning assignments from Machine Learning Course
+This is a complete code written by me to solve machine learning assignments from Machine Learning Course.
+Do learn from this like I did and enjoy coding ;)